The intensification of winter mid-latitude storms in the Southern Hemisphere: Abstract

 \section{Abstract}

-The strength of mid-latitude storms shapes weather and climate phenomena in the extra-tropics, as these storms control the daily to multi-decadal variability of precipitation, temperature and winds.
+The strength of mid-latitude storm tracks shapes weather and climate phenomena in the extra-tropics, as these storm tracks control the daily to multi-decadal variability of precipitation, temperature and winds.
 By the end of this century, winter mid-latitude storms are projected to intensify in the Southern Hemisphere, with large consequences over the entire extra-tropics.
-It is thus critical to accurately assess the impacts of anthropogenic emissions on wintertime mid-latitude storms, in order to improve our preparedness to future climate changes.
-However, here we find that climate models severely underestimate the intensification in mid-latitude storms in recent decades.
-Specifically, the intensification obtained from reanalyses has already reached the model-projected intensification by the end of the century.
-Our results question the ability of climate models to accurately predict the future climate impacts of anthropogenic emissions in the Southern Hemisphere mid-latitudes.
+Therefore, it is critical to be able to accurately assess the impacts of anthropogenic emissions on these storms, in order to improve societal preparedness for future changes.
+Here we show that current climate models severely underestimate the intensification in mid-latitude storm-tracks in recent decades.
+Specifically, the intensification obtained from reanalyses has already reached the model-projected end of the century intensification.
+The biased intensification is found to be linked to biases in the zonal flow.
+These results question the ability of climate models to accurately predict the future impacts of anthropogenic emissions in the Southern Hemisphere mid-latitudes.